elixit/Tracker-hw/README.md

 ## Description

 - The goal of this project is to create a seeds.sql, schema.sql, and connect it to a server using mysql 2 and inquirer.
-We are required to make an empoloyee database that allows the user to
+We are required to make an employee database that allows the user to
                  'view all departments',
                  'view all roles',
                   'view all employees',